 - There’s a lot of myths about load tracking; for example, the app shares information about carriers with law enforcement and the Department of Transportation – none of which are true.
 Read more about the myths of load tracking.

-- com’s Load Tracker is a game changer.
-Are you a broker that wants to know more about successful load tracking?
+- Are you a broker that wants to know more about successful load tracking?
 Read more about successful load tracking.